thoughtworks/talisman/README.md

 ## Talisman in action

-After the installation is successful, Talisman will run checks for obvious secrets automatically before each push:
+After the installation is successful, Talisman will run checks for obvious secrets automatically before each commit or push (as chosen during installation):

 ```bash
 $ git push